Systemic Team Coaching Diploma

 Qualification and Accreditation

-- at least four years’ practice and training equivalent to PCC (ICF) Practitioner Level (EMCC)
+1. An experienced individual coach with at least three years’ practice having completed either a training equivalent to ACC (ICF) or Practitioner Level (EMCC)

 “I wanted to spend more time in a learning environment and tap into the collective knowledge of the faculty at the AoEC.
 This team coach training programme has enabled me to do just that.
 It has been the most significant, stretching and rewarding learning experience of my career to date.”